cloudymoma/gcpplayground/readme.md

 ```

 in the [config file](https://github.com/bindiego/gcpplayground/blob/gcp/conf/config.properties).
 If you don't do it while the topic and the subscription is there, it will show you a clear runtime exeception and keep running.

+You could also use the pubsub component as data generator for testing a [**streaming system** on Google Cloud](https://github.com/cloudymoma/raycom)

+### Pubsublite

+supported.
+Similar to Pubsub with certain limits